 On the other hand, removing velocity dependence on gxbT decreases the rate of cross-bridge detachment, thus increasing the number of cross-bridges in state XBpostR.
 More cross-bridges in this force-producing state allow more active force to be generated, leading to a greater extent of shortening.
-This is reflected in a shift to the left of the work-loop end-systolic curve, as seen in ().
+This is reflected in a substantial leftward shift of the work-loop end-systolic curve, as seen in Figure 12().
 Our simulations indicate that the difference is the consequence of an additive effect of velocity-dependence on hfT and gxbT in which gxbT dominates.

+Figure 12

 The effect of velocity-dependence on work-loop end-systolic curves: Velocity dependence present (); Velocity dependence inactivated (); Velocity dependence inactivated from cross-bridge dissociation, gxbT, (); and Velocity dependence inactivated from cross-bridge rotation, hfT, (o).